Rust-Simply/idiomatic-rust-in-simple-steps/src/language-basics/tests.md

 So what percent coverage should you aim for?

 Anecdotally, when I was creating my own API framework in PHP, I decided I wanted to get 100% coverage, that is, every line should have a test that hits it.
-The very last lime that was uncovered was:
+The very last line that was uncovered was:

 ```php,ignore
         }